p2panda/aquadoggo/aquadoggo_cli/README.md

 <br/>

-Configurable node for the [`p2panda`] network, which runs as a command line application on any computer, Raspberry Pi or server.
+Configurable node for the [`p2panda`] network, which runs as a command line application on any computer, single-board or server.

 ## Installation

 ### Pre-compiled binaries

-Check out our [Releases](releases) section.
+Check out our [Releases](/releases) section where we publish binaries for Linux, RaspberryPi, MacOS and Windows.

 ### Compile it yourself